 Fluffy lemon ricotta pancakes bursting with fresh blueberries and made healthier with whole wheat flour.
 Covered in a fresh blueberry maple syrup, these pancakes are breakfast perfection!

-These past few weekends have been fabulous because we’ve actually been home.
-Between the holidays and a few vacations, it felt like we hadn’t had a low-key weekend at home in months.
-As much as we love going and doing and traveling, our favorite weekends are the ones spent at home with absolutely no plans.
-Ones were we can wake up leisurely, lounge around in our pjs and whip up an awesome breakfast before heading to the park to play the day away.
+Our favorite weekends are the ones spent at home with absolutely no plans.
+Ones where we can wake up leisurely, lounge around in our pjs and whip up an awesome breakfast before going about the day.
 That’s what we call a perfect weekend!

-A few Saturdays ago, we were all lounging on the couch watching cartoons when the boys put in a request for pancakes.
+A few Saturdays ago, we were all lounging around when someone put in a request for pancakes.
 No problem.
-Instead of our usual whole wheat banana pancakes, I decided to switch things up and use some leftovers from our date night in the night before to create a fresh pancake recipe that hopefully the boys would all love.
+Instead of our usual buttermilk pancakes or whole wheat banana pancakes, I decided to switch things up and use some leftover lemon and ricotta from our date night in the night before to create a fresh pancake recipe that hopefully the kids would all love.

 We had lots of lemons leftover from some cocktails we had made and about a cup of ricotta from the whipped ricotta appetizer we had before dinner.
 So lemon ricotta pancakes it was!
 I threw in some fresh blueberries because they go so great with lemon and are awesome in pancakes.
 And I also simmered some blueberries in maple syrup with a little lemon zest and lemon juice for a special syrup that made these pancakes even more scrumptious.